Skip to main content

 3. Range scan: probe 18790, then scan upward through 20 consecutive ports (1879018809).

 The default port is 18790 (one above the OpenClaw Gateway’s 18789).
+Every command that needs a server shares this one resolver: the default action uses it to decide whether to spawn, and stop / restart use it to decide what to terminate, so they act on exactly the instance clawboo would have attached to. backup does not use it at all; it goes straight to the database file, which is why it works with no server running.
 Each probe is not a bare TCP check. probeClawbooDashboard() does a cheap TCP probe first, then an HTTP GET /api/settings and validates a Clawboo-shaped JSON body (the response must include both a gatewayUrl string and a hasToken boolean).
 This signature check is load-bearing: the fallback range 1879018809 overlaps the OpenClaw Gateway’s auxiliary ports (1879118792) and Chrome’s --remote-debugging-port (commonly 18800), and a naive TCP probe would route the browser at one of those (a 401 page, a DevTools target list).
-The signature check rejects any non-Clawboo listener regardless of what else is bound in the range.
+The signature check rejects any non-Clawboo listener regardless of what else is bound in the range. stop re-runs it immediately before resolving a process to terminate, for the same reason.

 The launcher’s resolution comment lists CLAWBOO_API_URL as an override, but no code reads it; only CLAWBOO_API_PORT is honored.
 Use CLAWBOO_API_PORT.